Price War: Marketers Form Partnership to Reduce Losses as Dangote, NNPC Crash Fuel Cost

 Nigerian customs announces sale of N400/litre petrol

-Legit.ng reported that Nigeria Customs Service (NCS) Comptroller General Adewale Adeniyi has authorised the immediate auction of confiscated petrol at a discounted price of N10,000 per 25-litre jerrycan.
-This means a litre of the petrol will be sold at N400/litre.
+Legit.ng also reported that Nigeria Customs Service (NCS) Comptroller General Adewale Adeniyi has authorised the immediate auction of confiscated petrol at a discounted fuel price of N10,000 per 25-litre jerrycan.

-The product was seized over the weekend by the agency’s task force, Operation Whirlwind, which confiscated petrol valued at over N63 million in the Lagos-Ogun axis, Daily Sun reported.
+The product was seized over the weekend by the agency’s task force, Operation Whirlwind, which was reported to have confiscated petrol valued at over N63 million in the Lagos-Ogun axis, as Daily Sun reported.

-The National Coordinator of Operation Whirlwind, Assistant Comptroller General (ACG) Hussein Ejibunu, praised the seizure as a significant victory in the battle against economic sabotage during a press briefing at the Customs Training College in Ikeja, Lagos, over the weekend.
+During a press briefing, the National Coordinator of Operation Whirlwind, Assistant Comptroller General Hussein Ejibunu, praised the fuel seizure as a major victory in the battle against economic sabotage.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!